-The first thing we always encourage is getting coral friendly sunscreen!
+The first thing we always encourage is getting reef safe sunscreen!

 You want to protect the coral and other marine life you love seeing don’t you?
 Standard sunscreen brands we know and use often contain chemicals like oxybenzone and octinoxate.

 These chemicals contribute to irreplaceable coral damage in our oceans.